-- Chicago/Turabian Manual of Style Training (Atomic Learning - log in using your SNHU email username and password)
+- Chicago/Turabian Manual of Style Training (Hoonuit - log in using your SNHU email username and password)

-For further help please contact the Wolak Learning Center at 603.645.9606 (UC Students) and Online Writing Center at 866.721.1662 (Online/COCE Students) for assistance with citing websites in Chicago style.
+For further help please contact the Wolak Learning Center at 603.645.9606 (Campus Students) and Online Writing Center at 866.721.1662 (Online Students) for assistance with in-text citation in Chicago style.